k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><a href="/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md"><strong>Root Table<strong></a>
 </td>
 <td width="482">
 <p>The main table in the Logical Unit.
-Based on the table&rsquo;s primary key field/s, the Instance ID is derived in addition to the LU and the Schema&rsquo;s relationship.
+Based on the table&rsquo;s Primary Key field/s, the Instance ID is derived in addition to the LU and the Schema&rsquo;s relationship.
 Only one LU table in an LUT can be set as a Root Table.</p>
 </td>
 </tr>
 <tr>